Foxinatel/COMS20012-Notes/csb.typ

 - If matches SYN-ACK, establishes connection

 == IP Spoofing
-+ In the most basic IP spoofing attack, the hacker intercepts the TCP handshake before the source manages to send its SYN-ACK message.
++ In the most basic IP spoofing attack, the hacker intercepts the TCP handshake before the source manages to send its SYN-ACK message
-+ The hacker sends a fake confirmation including their device address (MAC address) and a spoofed IP address of the original sender.
++ The hacker sends a fake confirmation including their device address (MAC address) and a spoofed IP address of the original sender
-+ Now the receiver thinks that the connection was established with the original sender, but they're actually communicating with a spoofed IP.
++ Now the receiver thinks that the connection was established with the original sender, but they're actually communicating with a spoofed IP
-IP address spoofing is most often used to bypass basic security measures such as firewalls that rely on blacklisting.
+IP address spoofing is most often used to bypass basic security measures such as firewalls that rely on blacklisting

 #colbreak()

 == IP Spoofing (continued)
-*Denial of service* \
+=== Denial of service
-An attacker can send out millions of requests for files with a spoofed IP addresses, causing all of the responses to be sent to the victim's device.
+An attacker can send out millions of requests for files with a spoofed IP addresses, causing all of the responses to be sent to the victim's device

-*Man-in-the-middle attacks* \
+=== Man-in-the-middle attacks
-If you're browsing an insecure HTTP address, an attacker can use IP spoofing to pretend they're both you and the service you're speaking to, thereby fooling both parties and gaining access to your communications.
+If you're browsing an insecure HTTP address, an attacker can use IP spoofing to pretend they're both you and the service you're speaking to, thereby fooling both parties and gaining access to your communications

 == Attacks on ARP
-*Address Resolution Protocol (ARP):*
+=== Address Resolution Protocol (ARP):
 - Each IP node (Host, Router) on LAN has an ARP table
 - The ARP table contains mappings from IP to MAC \<IP address; MAC address; TTL>
 - TTL = Time To Live: Time after which the mapping will be forgotten
 - Works by broadcasting requests and caching responses

-*ARP Spoofing:*
+=== ARP Spoofing:
 - ARP table is updated whenever a response is recieved
 - Requests are not tracked
 - ARP announcements are not authenticated
 - A rogue machine can use this to spoof other machines

-*ARP Spoofing Countermeasures:*
+=== ARP Spoofing Countermeasures:
 - Using static entries (hard to manage)
 - Check for multiple occurences of the same MAC
 - Software detection solutions (Anti-arpspoof, Xarp, Arpwatch)